dmtiblin/Tableau-Challenge/README.md

 ## Hints

-* You may need to get creative in how you combine each of the CSV files.
-Don't just assume Tableau is the right tool for the job.
-At this point, you have a wealth of technical skills and research abilities.
-Dig for an approach that works and just go with it.

-* Don't just assume the CSV format hasn't changed since 2013.
-Subtle changes to the formats in any of your columns can blockade your analysis.
-Ensure your data is consistent and clean throughout your analysis.
-(Hint: Start and End Time change at some point in the history logs).

-* Consider building your visualizations with small extracts of the data (i.e. single files) before attempting to import the whole thing.
-What you will find is that importing all 20+ million records of data will create performance issues quickly.
-Welcome to "Big Data."

-* While utilizing all of the data may seem like a nice power play, consider the time-course in making your analysis.
-Is data from 2013 the most relevant for making bike replacement decisions today?
-Probably not.
-Don't let overwhelming data fool you.
-Ground your analysis in common sense.

 * Remember, data alone doesn't "answer" anything.
 You will need to accompany your data visualizations with clear and directed answers and analysis.

 * As is often the case, your clients are asking for a LOT of answers.
 Be considerate about their need-to-know and the importance of not "cramming in everything".
 Of course, answer each question, but do so in a way that is organized and presentable.

 * Since this is a project for the city, spend the appropriate time thinking through decisions on color schemes, fonts, and visual story-telling.
 The Citi Bike program has a clear visual footprint.
 As a suggestion, look for ways to have your data visualizations match their aesthetic tones.

-* Pay attention to labels.
-What exactly is "time duration"?
-What's the value of "age of birth"?
-You will almost certainly need calculated fields to get what you need.

-* Keep a close eye for obvious outliers or false data.
-Not everyone who signs up for the program is answering honestly.

 * In answering the question of "why" a phenomenon is occurring, consider adding other pieces of information on socioeconomic or other geographic data.
 Tableau has a map "layer" feature that you may find handy.

-* Don't be afraid to manipulate your data and play with settings in Tableau.
-Tableau is meant to be explored.
-We haven't covered all that you need -- so you will need to keep an eye out for new tricks.

-* Treat this as a serious endeavor!
-This is an opportunity to show future employers that you have what it takes to be a top-notch analyst.

-* Good luck!

 ## Rubric